Content: CAE Listening Paper contains four parts. Each part is heard twice.

 - Most of the questions will require you to draw inferences from what you hear.
 As a result, mark one answer to each question at the end of the first listening, even if you’re uncertain if it is correct.
 Use the second listening to confirm whether your choice is correct.

-See example test: Listening Part I
+See example Listening Part 1 practice tests:

 This part features a monologue of roughly three minutes in the form of a talk, lecture or broadcast.
 The content is aimed at a general audience and is presented in accessible style.
 There is one blank per sentence, which is completed by a single word or short phrase from the listening text.
 The task centres on the retrieval of specific information and opinions expressed from the text.
 The questions follow the order of information conveyed in the text.

-Tips for Listening Part 2
+Tips for CAE Listening Part 2

 - The task information and the set of notes on the page provide you with a good idea of what you are about to hear, thus make good use of your preparation time.
 Review the information in the instructions and visualise the speaker and the situation, trying to predict what kind of information will be expressed and the type of language used.